dqops/dqo/docs/examples/data-uniqueness/percentage-of-duplicates.md

 # Percentage of duplicates

+## Overview

-Verifies that the percentage of duplicate values in a column does not exceed the maximum accepted percentage.
+This example verifies that the percentage of duplicate values in a column does not exceed the maximum accepted percentage.

 **PROBLEM**